KIRITO6200/powerbi-analytics-portfolio/README.md

 # 📊 Power BI Analytics Portfolio

-This repository contains a collection of **professional Power BI dashboard projects** focused on operational performance, call center analytics, workforce monitoring, stock control, and quality management.
+This repository contains a collection of **professional, production‑oriented Power BI projects** designed for operational monitoring, performance management, and decision support.

-Each project demonstrates:
+The projects cover **end‑to‑end analytics workflows**, from automated data pipelines (database mirrors, exports, parsing) to KPI design and executive dashboards.

+---

+## ✅ What This Portfolio Demonstrates

-- Business-oriented KPI design
+- Business‑oriented KPI design
-- Operational storytelling
+- Operational and quality analytics
+- Agent & workforce performance monitoring
+- Customer reachability & satisfaction tracking
-- Advanced filtering & drill-down logic
+- Advanced Power BI data modeling
-- Clear dashboard UX for decision support
+- Scalable dashboards built on automated data sources

-⚠️ All dashboards use anonymized or demonstration data.
+⚠️ All dashboards use **anonymized or demonstration data**.
 No confidential client or personal data is exposed.

 ---